JBShady/COD5-Remastered/README.md

 #### Bouncing Betty
 * Decreased delay from 2 seconds to 1 second before activation
 * Limit of 30 Betties placed per player, last Betty auto detonates
-* When more than 4 mines explode one server frame the server waits another frame before continung to prevent crashes, similar to Satchel failsafes
+* When more than 4 mines explode one frame the server waits another frame before continung to prevent crashes, similar to Satchel failsafes
 * Fixed capitalization in the instruction hintstring
-* Hintstring also requires the player to look at the wall chalk, like other weapons
+* Trigger requires the player to look at the wall chalk, like other weapons

 #### Molotov Cocktails
 * Added fire FX deaths when zombies are killed